Call for Entries

-Those who are NOT eligible for The Bennett Prize are:
+Those who are NOT eligible for The Bennett Prize include:

 - Artists who will be full-time or part-time students while receiving the proceeds of The Prize.

 - Artists who have received a prior award of $25,000 or more or sold any single work of art for $25,000 or more.

 To be considered for The Bennett Prize, artists must participate in the exhibition of finalists.
 Artists must have works available for exhibition and travel from Feb.
-1, 2019 through at least the end of 2023.
+7, 2021 through at least the end of 2023.
 For additional information, see the entry F.A.Q. section of this website.

 PLEASE READ ALL OF THE RULES AND TERMS BEFORE APPLYING.
-NO REFUNDS WILL BE GIVEN FOR INELIGIBLE OR DISQUALIFIED ENTRIES.
+NO REFUNDS WILL BE GIVEN FOR INELIGIBLE OR DISQUALIFIED ENTRIES, so read all terms.
 SUBMIT IMAGES AND ONE DETAIL FOR three (3) to FIVE (5) WORKS.

 Entry is digital, through the CaFÉ website.
 Free registration for the CaFÉ website is required.
 Artists should submit no fewer than three (3) and no more than five (5) artworks and one detail, for a total of four (4) to six (6) images.

 The deadline for entry is Oct.
 16, 2020 at 11:59 p.m.
 (MST).